Battle of Castalla: Battle

 Murray's army consisted of 18,716 men organized into an advanced guard, two Anglo-Italian divisions, two Spanish divisions, cavalry, and artillery.
 Adam's advanced guard consisted of 1,179 men in three battalions and various detachments.
 Lieutenant General William Henry Clinton's 1st Division numbered 4,036 men in five battalions.
 General John Mackenzie's counted 4,045 soldiers in five battalions.
 Colonel Samuel Ford Whittingham's 1st Spanish Division had 3,901 troops in six battalions, while General Phillip Roche's 2nd Spanish Division included 4,019 men in five battalions.
 There were 1,036 cavalry troopers in nine squadrons and 30 guns manned by about 500 artillerists.

 The strong Castalla position consisted of a castle-topped ridge that overlooked a deep stream bed.
 A spur projecting forward from the ridge tended to split any attack on the position.
 Further, a flooded stream protected the right of the Anglo-Allied line.
 Murray put Whittingham's Spanish division in a fortified position on the left flank.
 Adam's brigade held the left-center and Mackenzie's division held the right-center.
 The British commander posted Clinton's division on the right flank.
 Part of General Roche's division was placed in front of Clinton, supporting a cavalry screen.
 The remainder of Roche's men and the rest of the cavalry were positioned behind Castalla castle in reserve.

-Suchet had one cavalry and three infantry divisions available.
+Suchet had one cavalry and three infantry divisions available, a total of 13,564 men including gunners.
 General of Division André Joseph Boussart commanded 1,424 horsemen in eight squadrons.
 In the absence of General of Division Louis Francois Felix Musnier, General of Brigade Louis Benoit Robert led the 1st Division's 5,084 men in eight battalions.
 Harispe's 2nd Division counted 4,052 troops in six battalions, while General of Division Pierre-Joseph Habert's 3rd Division included 2,722 soldiers in four battalions.
 The French had 282 gunners manning 24 artillery pieces.